wqking/metapp/readme.md

 std::vector<int> container1 { 1, 5, 9, 6, 7 };
 ```

 Construct a Variant with the vector.
-To avoid container1 being coped, we use reference.
+To avoid container1 being copied, we use reference.

 ```c++
 metapp::Variant v1 = metapp::Variant::reference(container1);